pi-star-2025/pi_star/Biology + Chemistry/serotonin.md

+## Serotonin vs Pheromones

+Pheromones are chemicals to create higher/lower pressure amongst a web of individuals.
+For example, bee stings are when pheromones create high pressure.
+Ant queens put pressure on workers, which gets them crawling faster.

+Serotonin meanwhile stores deferred Nitrogen decisions.
+It actually stores why you feel more/less pressure, instead of just transmitting pressure itself.

-## Serotonin
+## Serotonin - Smell

-Those who smell deeply make a lot more serotonin

-And work in more seasonal and plant based ways naturally (red/blue/green)

-Smelling deeply is the No 1 way to enhance serotonin output.
-You then move on from things faster and with meaning
+Those who smell deeply make a lot more serotonin and their minds have more seasonal intelligence.
+You  move on from things faster and with meaning

-This has the effect of cooling down your body and lowering the length of your π
+This has the effect of cooling down your body and lowering the length of your π.

 ...